davelbit/MLOps-Course-Project/README.md

 # MLOps-Course-Project

 ### **About the project**
-This project was the final project at DTU [Technical University of Denmark](https://www.dtu.dk/) for the 3 Week January course [Machine Learning Operations](https://kurser.dtu.dk/course/02476) in 2022.
+This project is the final project at DTU [Technical University of Denmark](https://www.dtu.dk/) for the 3 Week January course [Machine Learning Operations](https://kurser.dtu.dk/course/02476) in 2022.

 > Course material at [Github](https://skaftenicki.github.io/dtu_mlops/).